ScienceParkStudyGroup/rna-seq-lesson/_episodes/02-Rstudio.md

 - "How can I generate an Rmarkdown notebook?"
 objectives:
 - "Learn what is an Integrated Developing Environment."
-- "Learn how to generate a reproducible code notebook with Rmarkdown"
+- "Learn how to generate a reproducible code notebook with Rmarkdown."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "R and RStudio make a powerful duo to create R scripts and Rmarkdown notebooks."
+- "RStudio offers a text editor, a console and some extra features (environment, files, etc.)."
 ---

 ## Resources